 This service is not for emergencies; medical attention should be sought as soon as possible in case of plant poisoning.

 DOV offers tours of the herbarium at no charge for educational purposes.
-Tours are offered to classes and community groups and vary in topics depending on interest, but generally focus on the importance and functions of an herbarium, collection and preparation of herbarium specimens, collections preservation and treatment, and composition of the DOV’s collections.
-Topic-specific tours for classes have included, for instance, classification and evolution of plants and plants’ role in the ecosystem.
+Tours are offered to classes and community groups and generally focus on the importance and functions of an herbarium as well as the composition and history of DOV’s collections.
 Tours should be pre-arranged by contacting the herbarium.
 A group of 20 or less people at once is suggested for an optimal experience.

-DOV also offers guided tours of the campus arboretum.
-These are often in collaboration with the Cooperative Extension, which sends announcement of such events.
-Self-guided tours of the arboretum are encouraged, and maps can be picked up from the herbarium.
+DOV manages also the campus arboretum.
+While arboretum tours are occasionally offered in collaboration with the Cooperative Extension, self-guided tours of the arboretum are encouraged, and maps can be picked up from the herbarium.